brandur/sorg/content/markdown/john-muir-trail/main.md

-## Day 1, glamping (#day-1)
+## Day 1, the flats (#day-1)

 Like everyone knows, the best way to start any trip is with a flat tire.

-On the final stretch of the narrow road up to Vermillion Camp, windows open, we hear a sudden pop and the distinctive sound of air rushing out of a narrow opening at high speed.
-I had three seconds of ignorant bliss wondering what that sound was before it became the distinct sound of rubbery tread unambiguously signaling a flat.
+On the final stretch of the narrow road up to Vermillion Camp, windows open, there's a sudden pop and the distinctive sound of air rushing out of a narrow opening at high speed.
+I had three seconds of ignorant bliss wondering what that sound was before it became the noise of rubbery tread signaling with little ambguity the presence of a flat.
 Being the only vehicle in a mile in any direction, there wasn't much question as to who the puncture belonged to.

 Better yet, it's a rental.
-We're not even sure that there's a spare, let alone where to find it.
-It's a Jeep.
+We're not even sure if there is a spare, let alone where to find it.
+The vehicle is a Jeep.
 Remember when the spare tire on a Jeep hung off the back door, as obvious as the sun in a clear blue sky?
-But this is 2023, the year of the undifferentiated SUV design, and the storied Jeep is no exception, looking just like every other SUV on the road.
-Ten minutes and a lot of experimentation later, someone finally decides to RTFM, we realize that the spare is mounted out of sight on the car's undercarriage, and is manually winched down using a special access port hidden under a plastic button in the trunk.
+Those old days are behind us and this is 2023, the year of the undifferentiated SUV design, and the storied Jeep is no exception, looking just like every other SUV on the road.

+Ten minutes and a lot of experimentation later, someone finally decides to RTFM, we realize that the spare is mounted out of sight on the car's undercarriage, and is manually winched down using a special access port hidden under a plastic cap in the trunk.

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/flat-tire-1" "https://www.dropbox.com/s/iuhywgmcx4zohhk/2W4A3757.JPG?dl=1" 1200}}" loading="lazy"></figure>

 That's the bad news.
-The good is that there's literally no better time _ever_ to get a flat than when you're on vacation with a loose schedule and a bunch your guy friends.
+The good is that there's literally no better time _ever_ to get a flat than when you're on vacation with an amorphous schedule and a bunch of dudes.
 A flat tire becomes a team building activity, with everyone pitching advice and labor.
 What was a somewhat worrying situation a few minutes ago becomes benign as the five of us argue about best practices for jacking a car and getting the tired changed out.

 We finish with a lopsided vehicle (the spare isn't full sized), but one that's drivable, and make our way into Vermillion, finding our campsite to be in a prime location on the shores of Lake Edison.